 International department stores such as House of Fraser are in here, alongside trendy shops such as Urban Outfitters and excellent cafés and restaurants framing a carefully landscaped central space with fountains and a walkway.
 The area even has a cinema and theatre, and bars that are at their liveliest on Thursday and Friday nights.
 This is shopping at its easiest, and you’ll be spoiled for choice – there are even milk bottle warming stations in the main complex for mothers with infants in tow.

 Where to stay

-Any of my recommended city centre Dublin hotels are an excellent choice for these main shopping districts, especially The Fitzwilliam Hotel, The Shelbourne, The Cliff Town House , Buswells Hotel and The Merrion all within a short stroll of the Luas and also Grafton Street.
+Any of my recommended city centre Dublin Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Dublin are an excellent choice for these main shopping districts, especially The Fitzwilliam Hotel, The Shelbourne, The Cliff Town House , Buswells Hotel and The Merrion all within a short stroll of the Luas and also Grafton Street.
 The Hilton Dublin is close to the Luas for Dundrum Town Centre.
 Closer to Henry and Jervis Streets, Gresham Hotel Dublin, Trinity Capital Hotel and The Clarence are handy.